ElGlower/TheTowersRemastered-1.21-Update/README.md

  it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

- This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

- You should have received a copy of the GNU General Public License along with this program.
-If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).